Observer Design Pattern

 1. Define a Subject interface with the methods for registering, removing, and notifying observers.

 2. Create a concrete subject class that implements the Subject interface.
-This will also maintain a list of observers and provide methods to get and set the state that observers are interested in.
+This will maintain a list of observers and provide methods to get and set the state that observers are interested in.

 3. Define an Observer interface that defines the method that observers must implement to receive updates from the subject.